 Antarctic glaciers terminate on land or in the sea, as floating ice shelves or grounded or floating outlet glaciers.
 The Antarctic Ice Sheet contains 25,400,000 km3 of ice, which, if it melted, would be equivalent to a sea level rise of 58 m.
 The ice sheet is over 4000 m thick in places, and in places, the West Antarctic Ice Sheet is grounded more than 1500 m below sea level.
 The coldest temperature ever recorded on Earth was at Vostok: -89.2°C on 21st July 1983.
 The Dry Valleys of Antarctica are the most similar place on Earth to the desolate landscapes of the Moon and Mars.

-We acknowledge funding from the Quaternary Research Association, Scientific Committee for Antarctic Research, Royal Holloway University of London, the British Society for Geomorphology and the Geologists’ Association.
+We acknowledge funding from the Quaternary Research Association, Scientific Committee for Antarctic Research, Royal Holloway University of London, the British Society for Geomorphology, the Antarctic Science Bursary and the Geologists’ Association.
 For more information, see the About page.

 1. Lythe, M.B., Vaughan, D.G., and the BEDMAP Consortium.
 2001.
 BEDMAP: a new ice thickness and subglacial topographical model of Antarctica.
 Journal of Geophysical Research, 2001.
 106(B6): p.
 11335-11351.